 - Explain how to do a very basic trademark search on your brand name idea before you start investing time and money into it.

 I’m sometimes going to use words like “trademark,” “mark,” and “brand name” interchangeably in this article because they often refer to the same thing.
-A trademark is a mark that someone is using in trade to identify a source of goods or services.
+A trademark/mark is a name, logo, tagline, or other signifier that someone is using in trade to identify a source of goods or services.
 In other words, it’s a brand identifier.
 Brand names are one type of trademark/mark.

 You start accruing limited “common law” trademark rights for a brand name as soon as you begin to offer goods or services under that name.
 However, securing a federal trademark registration with the USPTO gives such massive legal and practical benefits that most businesses should avoid settling on a name until an attorney has told them they’re likely to be able to successfully register it as a trademark.
 They should then file their trademark application as soon as possible.

 Registering your brand name as a trademark at the federal level gives you presumed rights to that name in all U.S. states and territories.
 With that said, some trademarks are inherently “stronger” than others, giving them a broader scope of protection.
 A savvy entrepreneur should look beyond the registered vs. not-registered binary.
 Your goal should be to pick a brand name that will result in a strong trademark registration.